vorburger/opendaylight-etcd/README.md

 ### About this project

-* _What is the status of this project?_ As of late July 2018, it's Proof of Concept (POC) with the `EtcdDBTest` illustrating, successfully, that the ODL MD SAL DataBroker API can be implemented on top of the etcd data store.
+* _What is the status of this project?_ As of late July 2018, it's a Proof of Concept (POC) with the `EtcdDBTest` illustrating, successfully, that the ODL MD SAL DataBroker API can be implemented on top of the etcd data store.

 * _What's the point of this?_ The main goal is to have the option in ODL to completely avoid the home grown Raft/clustering code.
 This will ease maintenance.